 This means developing awareness of your internal world, having insight into unhelpful thoughts, and being willing to actively transform patterns.

 Self-help resources can help you do this.
-Be sure to check out our premium tool, The Mental Wellbeing Toolkit.
-These materials can help you develop your mental wellbeing skills outside of therapy, accelerating your progress.
+Be sure to check out The Mental Wellbeing Toolkit.
+These tools can help you develop your mental wellbeing skills outside of therapy, accelerating your progress.

 Remember, therapy is for various seasons of life: